-At ADS-recognized events, the course must be available for inspection by the Competitors at least 24 hours before the start of the Competition.
+At ADS-recognized events, the course must be available for inspection by the Athletes at least 24 hours before the start of the Competition.
 (For Arena Trials see Appendix CD-B.)

-- 3.2 The Technical Delegate may impose restrictions on the means of access to certain parts of the Course. - 3.3 The course is closed for inspection from the time the first Athlete starts Section A. The Obstacles in Section B may be left open until the first Athlete starts Section B. - 3.4 Athletes using motor vehicles must remain on the roads and tracks designated by the Technical Delegate. - 3.5 The Obstacles may only be inspected on foot.
-No motor vehicles or bicycles may be taken inside any part of an obstacle.
-Failure to comply will be penalised by the issue of a Warning for the first infringement and a Yellow Warning Card for the second. - 3.5.1 Para Driving Athletes from nominated profiles may use a Motor Vehicle to walk the course (MVWC), but must have this noted on the Masterlist following classification Evaluation.
+- 3.2 The Technical Delegate may impose restrictions on the means of access to certain parts of the Course. - 3.3 The course is closed for inspection from the time the first Athlete starts Section A or Controlled Warm-up.
+The Obstacles in Section B may be left open until the first Athlete starts Section B. - 3.4 Athletes using motor vehicles must remain on the roads and tracks designated by the Technical Delegate. - 3.5 The Obstacles may only be inspected on foot.
+No motor vehicles or bicycles may be taken inside any part of an obstacle and the Controlled Warm-up.
+Failure to comply will be penalised by the issue of a Warning for the first infringement and a Warning Card for the second. - 3.5.1 Para Driving Athletes from nominated profiles may use a Motor Vehicle to walk the course (MVWC), but must have this noted on the Masterlist following classification Evaluation.